F47-503/F47-503.github.io/README.md

 In the past:
 * participated in math olympiads a lot (IMC 2024 gold, 10th place on National Olympiad for school students)
 * worked as ML engineer / Data Scientist for 2.5 years, mostly working with user logs and classification tasks
+* completed an internship at National University of Singapore under supervision of professor Ilya Sergey.
+  As part of my internship, I participated in development of [Loom framework](https://github.com/verse-lab/loom).

 [My codeforces profile](https://codeforces.com/profile/Vitaly239239)